konfko/konfko/README.md

 val settings = SettingsMaker().make {
     // highest priority sources are defined first path(Paths.get("config.properties"))
-    // Loading will not fail if an optional source fails to load (A warning is written to log instead) path("plugins.properties") optional true
+    // Loading will not fail if an optional source fails to load (A warning is written to log, but a custom handler is possible) path("plugins.properties") optional true
     systemProperties()
-    // all settings from a single source can be put under a prefix environment() under "env"
+    // settings from a single source can be transformed before they are merged with others environment() transform { it.prefixBy("env") }
     classpath("default-config.properties")
-    // you can also provide values programatically map(name = "hardcoded", properties = mapOf("env.user.home" to ".")) under "env"
+    // you can also provide values programatically provided(name = "provided", settings = mapOf("env.user.home" to "."))
 }
 ```